katharinalisalin/demo-bug-template/docs/bug-documentation/feature-sugesstion-guide.md

 ### Checklist

-Thanks for following the docs reporting guide and creating a high-quality docs bug report.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece information we need to improve the Material for MkDocs documentation.
+Thanks for following the feature suggestions guide and creating a high-quality feature suggestion.
+This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece information to review your idea for a feature in Material for MkDocs.

 __We'll take it from here.__